conductor-sdk/conductor-examples/typescript/README.md

 To simulate some api calls we will use `http://dummyjson.com` dummy json provides us with fake apis.
 We will use the user api to simulate the pulling of our registered riders.
 And the posts api to simulate the notifying the rider that he has a ride nearby.

 Since we are going to create this workflow as code.
 Instead of using the diagram. lets try to start with the Test and build our workflow app from the ground up.
-To avoid downloading and setting conductor we will be using Orkes Play. a free conductor playground `https://play.orkes.io/`.
-But the same applies for netflix conductor.
+For the excercise I will be using Orkes Play. a free conductor playground `https://play.orkes.io/`.
+But the same applies for netflix conductor, only you wont need to specify the credentials.

-So after logging or sign-up.
-We need to create an application under the Application menu.
+ In my case i will create an application under the Application menu.
 Then edit. then just toggle all permissions to on and copy both appKey and secret from the window.

 ## Workflow as code